 What happens if you fail a Functional Capacity Evaluation?

 If you fail your FCE, don’t think of it as the end of the fight.
 You may still have options, and you are not alone.

 You still have the right to appeal the evaluation results, which means you must retake the test.
 You should consult your disability insurance attorney for help if you haven’t done so.

 Our team at Roy Law Group knows all too well the tactics some insurers use to deny claims.
 One of those tactics is misstating or misinterpreting a therapist’s medical opinion in an FCE.
 A negative result of an FCE can have a devastating impact on your claim.

 Read about Roy Law Group’s fight against Mutual of Omaha after an incorrectly stated outcome of an FCE: Noone v Mutual of Omaha.

-Our goal is to help you through the process, obtain your disability benefits, and hang onto them as seamlessly as possible, without the financial worry of not having your disability benefits accessible once your claim is approved.
-Although it might seem daunting, a Functional Capacity Evaluation is not always bad, and in many cases it can flesh out your claim and support your entitlement to benefits.
+We aim to help you get through the process, obtain your disability benefits, and hang onto them as seamlessly as possible.
+It might seem daunting, but a Functional Capacity Evaluation is not always bad.
+In many cases, it can strengthen your claim and support your entitlement to benefits.